Dr Andreas Rühmkorf

 Telephone: +44 (0)114 222 6701

-My teaching and research interests are Corporate Law, Corporate Social Responsibility, Internet Law (E-Commerce and Privacy) as well as Comparative Law.
-My current research focusses on the legal aspects of Corporate Social Responsibility (CSR).
+My teaching and research interests are Corporate Law, Corporate Social Responsibility, Sustainability as well as Comparative Law.
+My current research focuses on the legal aspects of Corporate Social Responsibility (CSR).
 I am particularly interested in the role of the home state of multinational enterprises in promoting greater CSR in global supply chains.
 In 2015, my book ‘Corporate Social Responsibility, Private Law and Global Supply Chains’ was published by Edward Elgar.
+I also edited a book on the promotion of sustainable development in German law which was published in 2018 by Nomos.
 In my research, I also take an interest in corporate governance, often with a comparative point of view.

 - Ph.D, University of Sheffield